karlitxo/xen-backup-scripts/README.md

-to restore image made wirh make_dd_backup use :
+-to restore image made wirh make_dd_backup use :

 ./restore_dd_image  -i tgz_image_file -l path_to_lvm

-to migrate machine from one host to other use :
+-to migrate machine from one host to other use :

 make lvm on destination machine with script created with  ./generate_lvm_create_script (named generate_lvm_disk_script) for one  lvm  disk start command  on receiver :